carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 > documentation.
 In particular, if there is an online portal for managing SSH
 > keys, use that instead of the directions outlined here.
 For Baskerville,
 > please paste your **public** SSH key into [Baskerville Admin](https://admin.baskerville.ac.uk/)
-> under the 'Configure account / reset password' link {: .callout}
+> under the `'Configure account / reset password'` link.
+{: .callout}

 If you transferred your SSH public key with `scp`, you should see